XZairX/Raindrops/README.md

 3. The expected behaviour of the method when the scenario is invoked

 This convention has the advantage of easily mapping itself onto the more user-friendly Gherkin syntax that is found within Behaviour-Driven Development (BDD) tests.
 Using the name of the test method within the code block above, the corresponding Gherkin would roughly correspond to:
-1. `Given` the `PlingPlangPlong` method
+1. `Given` the PlingPlangPlong method
 2. `When` the number `<input>` does not have a factor of 3
 3. `And` the number `<input>` does not have a factor of 5
 4. `And` the number `<input>` does not have a factor of 7
 3. `Then` the method should return the number `<input>`

-Within the `RaindropTests` class, the Arrange-Act-Assert (AAA) pattern has been employed to standardise the readability and structure of the tests.
-The system under test (SUT) consists of a `Raindrops` class which simply holds a single `PlingPlangPlong` method and nothing more.
-As the SUT does not have a mutable state, the initial Arrange section has been delegated to the class level field `_sut` to allow for it to seamlessly be shared across all test methods without the need for repeated declarations.
+Within the `RaindropTests.cs` class, the Arrange-Act-Assert (AAA) pattern has been employed to standardise the readability and structure of the tests.
+The system under test (SUT) consists of a `Raindrops.cs` class which simply holds a single `PlingPlangPlong()` method and nothing more.
+As the SUT does not have a mutable state, the initial Arrange section has been delegated to the `private` class level field `_sut` to allow for it to seamlessly be shared across all test methods without the need for repeated declarations.